 Different types of permits demand certain application documents, such as the employment contract for a work permit or clear evidence of the relationship between members for family reunification purposes.
 Applications are submitted via an online platform, irrespective of their type and they are all subject to a processing fee.
 A UK applicant must also know that upon applying for a residence permit, the recording of biometric features will also take place.

-Some of the post-arrival issues UK nationals should take into consideration are the following:
+If you want to immigrate to Denmark from UK, you should know that some of the post-arrival issues UK nationals should take into consideration are the following:

 - Obtain the CPR number: this is a mandatory step and the Central Person Register number will be essential for tax and social security issues.